tosabas/treeSpider/README.md

 <!-- [START BADGES] -->
 <!-- [END BADGES] -->

-Display your organization structure in style, use the chart type of your choice and that fits your organization, personalize and more.
+Display your organization structure in style, personalize and use the chart type of your choice and that fits your organization, and more.
 Built with D3js and TypeScript.

 ## Installation